neuro-symbolic-ai/latent_mathematical_reasoning/README.md

 - Large Language Models are In-Context Semantic Reasoners rather than Symbolic Reasoners
 - LIME: Learning Inductive Bias for Primitives of Mathematical Reasoning
 - https://openreview.net/forum?id=pbUcKxmiM54
+- Faith and Fate: Limits of Transformers on Compositionality